WorkCover entitlements for stress claims

 Stress or burnout injuries constitute a significant portion of current WorkCover mental injury claims.
 This exclusion will now disentitle workers to compensation for mental injury resulting from stress and burnout in the future.

-Provisional payments for reasonable medical services are still payable for mental injury claims, irrespective of whether the worker meets the new eligibility tests.
+Provisional payments for reasonable medical services are still payable for mental injury claims, irrespective of whether the worker has an accepted WorkCover claim.
 This means that workers who lodge a WorkCover claim for a mental injury may be able to receive up to 13 consecutive weeks of reasonable medical treatment for their claimed injury.

 For detailed information regarding the WorkCover amendments, please refer to Changes to WorkCover laws by the Workplace Injury Rehabilitation and Compensation Modernisation Act 2023.

-Work-related stress claims are on the rise, and those affected are increasingly seeking compensation to assist with the costs associated with recovery.
+Work-related mental injury claims are on the rise, and those affected are increasingly seeking compensation to assist with the costs associated with recovery.

-Your employer's insurer, WorkCover, provides compensation to injured employees on a no-fault basis in the form of weekly payments, medical and like expenses and potentially a lump sum payment for any permanent serious impairment.
+Your employer's insurer provides compensation to injured workers on a no-fault basis in the form of weekly payments, medical and like expenses and potentially a lump sum payment for any permanent impairment.

-Claims for injured employees with a stress injury can be difficult, and there are some hoops you should be aware of:
+Claims for injured workers with a psychological injury can be difficult, and there are some hurdles you should be aware of.

 Reasonable management action

-If your manager was found to have behaved reasonably, but your mental health injury was predominantly caused by other work related factors, you still may have an entitlement to compensation.
+If your employer is found to have behaved reasonably, but your mental injury was predominantly caused by other work-related factors, you still may have an entitlement to compensation.

 Pre-existing injury or illness

-If you have a pre-existing stress related injury prior to commencing employment and then later your condition becomes aggravated or you develop a new stress condition, then this will be a factor towards how your claim is managed.
+If you have a pre-existing mental injury prior to commencing employment and later your condition becomes aggravated or deteriorates or you develop a new psychological condition, then this will be a factor towards how your claim is managed.
+For injuries on or after 31 March 2024, employment must be a predominant cause to the mental injury or the aggravation of a pre-existing mental injury.
+For mental injuries prior to 31 March 2024, your employment must be a ‘significant contributing factor’ to any aggravation of a pre-existing mental injury.

 Bullying and harassment

-To claim for a bullying injury, we need to provide specific examples of repeated negative behaviour that put your health and safety at risk, preferably with witnesses and/or statements.
+To claim for a bullying injury, you need to provide specific examples of repeated negative behaviour that put your health and safety at risk.
+It will also assist you if you have made prior complaints about the behaviour and you are supported by witnesses.

 Permanent impairment claim

-If you have a permanent stress related injury, you may be entitled to a lump sum payment of compensation.
-To be eligible, an assessment by an independent medical examiner must show that you have a whole person impairment of 30%.
+If you have a permanent mental injury, you may be entitled to a lump sum payment of compensation.
+To be eligible, an assessment by an independent medical examiner must determine that you have a minimum whole person primary impairment of 30%.
+For example: a 30% primary psychiatric impairment rating for a date of injury occurring in financial year 2024/2025 will result in an offer of $100,500.

-Unfortunately this assessment level is very difficult to achieve for most people as it requires very severe ongoing consequences and often high doses of psychotropic medications and hospital inpatient admissions.
+Unfortunately, this assessment level is very difficult to achieve for most people as it requires demonstration of very severe ongoing symptoms when examined in accordance with the following mental functions: intelligence, thinking, perception, judgment, mood and behaviour.

 Common Law

-If you are determined to have a permanent and'serious injury', you may be eligible to sue under common law for pain and suffering damages and possibly economic loss as well.
+If you are determined to have a permanent and 'severe injury', you may be eligible to sue under common law for pain and suffering damages and in some instances economic loss.
 A claim must be made within 6 years from the date of injury.

 With a psychiatric injury, establishing negligence can be very challenging.
-Just because you suffer from a psychiatric injury and have an accepted WorkCover claim, your employer has not admitted negligence.
+Even though you may suffer from a psychiatric injury and have an accepted WorkCover claim, this does not mean your employer has admitted negligence.

-To succeed with a bullying case we must establish:
+To succeed with a bullying case, you must establish:

-• You were subjected to repeated unreasonable behaviour that was likely to cause mental harm.
+• You were subjected to repeated unreasonable behaviour that creates a risk to your health and safety

-Sadly, many workers are either not aware that they are suffering from mental decline until they actually have a breakdown of some sort, or else they are too scared to advise their employer about their condition.
-But in negligence, if an employer does not know that there is a problem, then how can they be expected to fix it?
+Sadly, many workers are either not aware that they are suffering from mental decline until they have a breakdown of some sort, or they are too scared to advise their employer about their condition.
+In terms of negligence, if an employer does not know there is a problem, then according to the law, how can they be expected to rectify it?
+The onus of proof heavily rests on the injured worker.

 No Win, No Fee.
 No Uplift Fee.